LayBraid/Gradio_Workshop/README.md

 The `add_dataset` method will receive a `dataset_name`, `dataset_path` and if you want a train set or test set.

+## Step 2.5: Check if the dataset is already downloaded

-To save execution time, you can check if the dataset is already downloaded or not in your `dataset` folder.
+In your method `add_dataset` you will check if the dataset is already downloaded.
+If it is downloaded, check if the dataset is correct.

 ## Step 3: Create the model